-B. The Model and Notations
+3.2 The Model and Notations

 In our model, we address this novel approach to SLAs and provide policies and algorithms for automated resource provisioning and admission control.
-However, to support such provisioning, we first start by allocating a certain percentage of resources at each node (edge and interior) to accommodate quantitative traffic.
-At the edge this quantitative portion is further logically divided between dedicated VPN tunnels (i.e. require 1Mbps or 2 Mbps explicitly) and those connections that wish to have rates defined by a range (i.e 0.5-1 Mbps or 1-2 Mbps etc.).
-This top level bandwidth apportionment is shown in Figure 7.
-The notations are :
+However, to support such provisioning, we first start by allocating a certain percentage of resources at

+Figure 2: The Range-Based SLA Approach: (a) Bandwidth is specified as an interval of $C{user_min(i)}$ and $C{user_max(i)}$ for any group i.
+Actual rate of a VPN connection $C{user(i)}$ varies between this range but never gets below $C{user_min(i)}$. (b) $C{user(i)}$ is the rate that is configured in the edge router as the policing rate.
+Traffic submitted at a rate higher than this rate is marked as best effort traffic or dropped depending on the policy each node (edge and interior) to accommodate quantitative traffic.
+At the edge this quantitative portion is further logically divided among dedicated VPN tunnels (i.e. require 1Mbps or 2 Mbps explicitly) and those connections that wish to have rates defined by a range (i.e 0.5-1 Mbps or 1-2 Mbps etc.).
+This top level bandwidth apportionment is shown in Figure 3.
+The notations are:
-• $C_T$ is the total capacity of a node interface.

-• $C{ded}$ is the capacity to be allocated to VPN connections requiring absolute dedicated service

-• $C{shared}$ is the capacity apportioned for those VPN connections who describe their requirement as a range.

-• $C{qual}$ is the remaining capacity for qualitative traffic.

-• $C{quan}$ is the capacity provisioned for quantitative traffic and is equal to $(C{ded} + C{shared})$ .
+- C_T is the total capacity of a node interface. - C{ded} is the capacity to be allocated to VPN connections requiring absolute dedicated service. - C{shared} is the capacity apportioned for VPN connections describing their requirement as a range. - C{quan} is the capacity provisioned for quantitative traffic and is equal to $(C{ded} + C{shared})$. - C{qual} is the remaining capacity for qualitative traffic.

-Fig. 3.
-Top level Bandwidth Apportionment: (a) logical partitioning at the edge, (b) logical partitioning at an interior
+Figure 3: Top level Bandwidth Apportionment: (a) logical partitioning at the edge, (b) logical partitioning at an interior

-While at the edge $C{quan}$ is rate controlled by policing or shaping, at the interior this $C{quan}$ indicates that this amount of capacity will be allocated (actually protected) to quantitative traffic if need arises.
+While at the edge C{quan} is rate controlled by policing or shaping, at the interior this C{quan} indicates that this amount of capacity will be allocated (actually protected) to quantitative traffic if need arises.
 All the values can be different at different nodes.
 This kind of logical partitioning is helpful because capacity is never wasted even if portions of resources allocated to quantitative traffic are not used by VPN connections.
-Unused capacity naturally goes to qualitative portion and enhances the best effort and other qualitative service.
-This is true both at the edge and in the interiors. $C{shared}$ , as shown in Figure 7, can be logically divided to multiple groups where each group supports a different range (Figure 4).
+Unused capacity naturally goes to the qualitative portion and enhances the best effort and other qualitative services.
+This is true at both the edge and in the interiors.
+C{shared} , as shown in Figure 3, can be logically divided to multiple groups where each group supports a different range (Figure 4).
 As there might be multiple of such groups, for any group i we define the following notations:

-• $C{base(i)}$ is the the base capacity for group i which is shared by the VPN connections belonging to that group.

-• $C{user\min(i)}$ is the ISP offered minimum guaranteed bandwidth that a user can have for a VPN connection.

-- $C{user\max(i)}$ is the ISP offered maximum guaranteed bandwidth that a user can have for a VPN connection. - $N{shared(i)}$ is the current number of shared VPN connections in group i - $C{shared(i)}$ is the amount of capacity currently used by group i. - $C{user(i)}$ is the actual rate of active connections in group i and is equal to $\frac{C{shared(i)}}{N{shared(i)}}$ (in section 3).

-• $C{shared\unused}$ is the total unused bandwidth from all shared service groups.
+- $C{base(i)}$ is the the base capacity for group i which is shared by the VPN connections belonging to that group. - $C{user_min(i)}$ is the ISP offered minimum guaranteed bandwidth that a user can have for a VPN connection. - $C{user_max(i)}$ is the ISP offered maximum guaranteed bandwidth that a user can have for a VPN connection. - $N{shared(i)}$ is the current number of shared VPN connections in group i - $C{shared(i)}$ is the amount of capacity currently used by group i. - $C{user(i)}$ is the actual rate of active connections in group i and is equal to $\frac{C{shared(i)}}{N{shared(i)}}$. - C{shared_unused} is the total unused bandwidth from all shared service groups.

-Fig. 4.
-Microscopic View of Bandwidth Apportionment at Edge
+Figure 4: Microscopic View of Bandwidth Apportionment at Edge